MouseLand/facemap/docs/neural_activity_prediction_tutorial.md

 1. Load or process SVDs for the video. ([see SVD tutorial](docs/svd_tutorial.md)).
 2. Follow steps 2-5 above.

+Note: a linear model is used for prediction using SVDs.

 Predicted neural activity will be plotted in the bottom-right window of the GUI.
 You can highlight test data by selecting `Highlight test data` from the `Neural activity` file menu.
 Further information about neural prediction, including variance explained can be found in the saved neural prediction file.